 One of the most prominent features of a eukaryotic cell is the nucleus, which is a complex and highly dynamic organelle.
 The nucleus was the first cell compartment to be discovered in 1833 by Robert Brown and is the largest organelle in the human cell.
 Inside the nuclear membrane is the nucleoplasm, which main function is to store DNA and enanble DNA-dependent processes such as transcription to occur in a controlled environment.
 The nucleoplasm contains several non-membrane bound substructures, such as nuclear bodies and nuclear speckles.
 Example images of proteins that localized to the nucleus can be seen in Figure 1.

-In the Subcellular Section, 6784 genes (34% of all human protein-coding genes) have been shown to encode proteins that localize to the nucleoplasm and its sub-compartments (Figure 2).
-A Gene Ontology (GO)-based functional enrichment analysis of these proteins shows highly enriched terms for biological processes related to DNA repair, transcription, RNA processing, chromatin modifications, regulation of gene expression, differentiation and development.
-Approximately 67% (n=4538) of the proteins that localize to the nucleoplasm can also be detected in additional cellular compartments, with 8% (n=546) being detected in the other major nuclear compartments; nucleoli and nuclear membrane.
+In the subcellular section, 6773 genes (34% of all human protein-coding genes) have been shown to encode proteins that localize to the nucleoplasm and its sub-compartments (Figure 2).
+A Gene Ontology (GO)-based functional enrichment analysis of genes encoding nuclear shows an enrichment of gene associated with biological processes related to DNA repair, transcription, RNA processing, chromatin modification, regulation of gene expression, differentiation and development.
+Approximately 67% (n=4556) of the proteins that localize to the nucleoplasm can also be detected in additional cellular compartments, with 8% (n=563) only being detected in the other major nuclear compartments; nucleoli and nuclear membrane.
 The most common additional localizations except for the nucleoli are the cytosol and vesicles.

 Figure 1.
 Examples of proteins localized to the nucleoplasm and its substructures.
 PDS5A is thought to keep the sister chromatids in place during mitosis and also play a role in DNA repair.
 PDS5A has been localized to the nucleoplasm (detected in A-431 cells).
 TP53BP1 is involved in DNA damage response and is localized to nuclear bodies (detected in A-431 cells).
 SRRM2 is known to be involved in pre-mRNA splicing and is localized to nuclear speckles (detected in A-431 cells).